-is the line number on which the prefix macro was entered.

-is the optional operand(s) of the macro, entered either to its left or right (for example, 5M or M5).
-See the z/VM: XEDIT Command and Macro Reference chapter that describes "Prefix Subcommands and Macros" for rules for the recognition of operands.
+is the line number on which the prefix macro was entered. pline op is the optional operand(s) of the macro, entered either to its left or right (for example, 5M or M5).
+See z/VM: XEDIT Commands and Macros Reference chapter that describes "Prefix Subcommands and Macros" for rules for the recognition of operands.